Absolute Beginners Sewing Introductions

 Next course dates:

-26th February - 19th March (4 weeks)
+18th February - 4th March (3 weeks)

-Wednesdays 6.15 - 8.30 p.m
+Wednesdays 6.00 - 8.30 p.m

-Max 5 Students per class
+Max 5 students per class

 Cut Make & Trim Sewing Course

 Within a group of a maximum of 4 students, you will be given lots of 1:1 support and guidance on progressing at a pace and level suitable for you, helping you to produce well-finished garments you can be proud of.
-Please ensure you select a pattern suitable for your ability - e.g. beginners - PJ bottoms, shorts, a simple skirt or sleeveless top.
-Please make contact prior to the first class if you need advice on choosing a pattern for your level.
-If you are using rare or expensive fabric it is recommended that you make a toile/mock up in calico or another suitable fabric.

 These classes are also suitable for students who have produced their own patterns during one of the courses or independently.
 If you want to make your own patterns to use on the course please see the pattern cutting courses here